frees-io/freestyle/docs/src/main/tut/docs/rpc/README.md

 Naturally, the RPC services are grouped in a [@free algebra](http://frees.io/docs/core/algebras/).
 Hence, we are following one of the main principles of Freestyle, you only need to concentrate on the API that you want to be exposed as abstract smart constructors, without worrying how they will be implemented.

-In addition, we are using a couple of additional annotations:
+In addition, we are using a some of additional annotations:

+* `@option`: used to define the equivalent headers in `.proto` files.
 * `@service`: it tags the `@free` algebra as RPC service, in order to derive server and client code (macro expansion). **Important**: `@free` annotation should go first, followed by `@service` annotation, and not inversely.
 * `rpc`: this annotation indicates the method is an RPC service.